 Volume 1 of the First Piano Book introduces the different note values from whole notes (or semibreves) in Part I to eighth notes (or quavers) in Part IV.
 By introducing the note values one at a time in this way, I hope to help the student gain a direct understanding of the relationship between the different note values through the experience of playing real music, rather than through theoretical concepts.
 The 64 pieces in this volume allow the student to gradually acquaint themselves with the different note values and gain confidence in reading the rhythms those note values can create.
-They are also playable using just two fingers (one in each hand) eliminating the need to remember complex fingerings (something many beginners struggle with) without needing to limit the music to just a few notes in close position, which is the traditional approach to writting beginner piano music.
+They are also playable using just two fingers (one in each hand) eliminating the need to remember complex fingerings (something many beginners struggle with) without needing to limit the music to just a few notes in close position, which is the traditional approach to writing beginner piano music.

 Part I: Whole Notes